Bismuth(III) oxide: Preparation

 The trioxide can be prepared by ignition of bismuth hydroxide.
 Bismuth trioxide can be also obtained by heating bismuth subcarbonate at approximately 400 °C.

 Reactions

 Atmospheric carbon dioxide or CO2 dissolved in water readily reacts with Bi2O3 to generate bismuth subcarbonate.
 Bismuth oxide is considered a basic oxide, which explains the high reactivity with CO2.
 However, when acidic cations such as Si(IV) are introduced within the structure of the bismuth oxide, the reaction with CO2 do not occur.

 Bismuth(III) oxide reacts with a mixture of concentrated aqueous sodium hydroxide and bromine or aqueous potassium hydroxide and bromine to form sodium bismuthate or potassium bismuthate, respectively.

+Dissolution of bismuth(III) oxide in aqueous acids gives [Bi6O4(OH)4]6+ and [Bi(OH2)9]3+.

 Usage

 Medical devices

 Bismuth oxide is occasionally used in dental materials to make them more opaque to X-rays than the surrounding tooth structure.
 In particular, bismuth (III) oxide has been used in hydraulic silicate cements (HSC), originally in "MTA" (a trade name, standing for the chemically-meaningless "mineral trioxide aggregate") from 10 to 20% by mass with a mixture of mainly di- and tri-calcium silicate powders.
 Such HSC is used for dental treatments such as: apicoectomy, apexification, pulp capping, pulpotomy, pulp regeneration, internal repair of iatrogenic perforations, repair of resorption perforations, root canal sealing and obturation.
 MTA sets into a hard filling material when mixed with water.
 Some resin-based materials also include an HSC with bismuth oxide.
 Problems have allegedly arisen with bismuth oxide because it is claimed not to be inert at high pH, specifically that it slows the setting of the HSC, but also over time can lose color by exposure to light or reaction with other materials that may have been used in the tooth treatment, such as sodium hypochlorite.